 Bathtub curve

-A graph that shows the relationship between elapsed time and failure rate of equipment or components.
-It is also called a failure rate curve and is named because its shape resembles a bathtub.
+A graph showing the relationship between time and failure rate of devices and components.
+Also called a failure rate curve, it is named so because its shape resembles a bathtub.
 After the start of use, the failure rate is high due to initial failures, but it decreases over time.
-Eventually, it enters a random failure period where the failure rate remains low and stable.
-After the random failure period, it enters the wear-out failure period, where failures increase due to aging and deterioration.
-The lifespan of equipment or components is often set based on the time before entering this wear-out failure period.
+Then it enters the random failure period, during which the failure rate remains low and stable.
+After the random failure period, it enters the wear-out failure period where failures increase due to aging degradation.
+The lifespan of devices and components is often set based on the time it takes to enter the wear-out failure period.